john-b-edwards/johnedwards/content/blog/aoc_2024_week_three.md

 ## Looking ahead

 That's three weeks of the Advent of Code down!
 I've actually [already finished the AOC](https://bsky.app/profile/johnbedwards.io/post/3leg3fp3kbc2o), so I know how difficult the final week will be (spoiler alert--really tough!) but I'm in the process of writing it up now.
-I've been really wearing our Dijkstra's here, and noticing that I'm using a lot of the same functions and definitions--things I could probably have baked into my `Utils.jl` module.
+I've been really wearing out Dijkstra's here, and noticing that I'm using a lot of the same functions and definitions--things I could probably have baked into my `Utils.jl` module.
 For example, there are a lot of mazes, so some kind of generic 2D Dijkstra's function would probably be useful.
 I'd also consider it useful to store the `inbounds()` function I wrote in the module, along with the `DIRECTIONS` dictionary I use a lot of.
 Lessons to be learned for next year I suppose!